rubenhortas/rubenhortas.github.io/_posts/2024-11-02-upload-package-pypy-github-actions.md

 ## publish.yml workflow TL;DR

-This workflow automates building, publishing (to TestPyPI and PyPI), and creating a GitHub release for your Python package.
+This workflow automates building, publishing (to [testpypi.org](https://test.pypi.org/) and [pypi.org](https://pypi.org/)), and creating a [GitHub](https://github.com) release for your Python package.

-This workflow is triggered when a version tag push is made.
+This workflow is triggered when a version tag is pushed.
 The tag will be a label that match the patterns `test_v*.*.*` or `v*.*.*.`.

 This workflow will do a (slightly) different job depending on the type of tag: